bcatctr/paraLDA/index.md

 		* Randomly assign one topic to current word according to above distribution.
 		* Update global distributions.

+The convergence is determined by the loglikelihood calclulated in each iteration of the corpus.

 ### Difficulty for parallelization
 The key data structures are topic-word table and document-topic table.
 We can see that all the operations on these tables are +1 or -1 and in each iteration these tables will be modified.
 All the iterations are temporal related and can not be directly parallelized.